-If you do not or do not want to work with the IDE, you should: Copy either all or only the library-file that you need to your work-directory.
-The advantage is that when switching to an updated version of embOS later in a project, you do not affect older projects that use embOS, too. embOS does in no way rely on an IDE, it may be used without the IDE using batch files or a make utility without any problem.
+If you do not or do not want to work with an IDE, you may copy either all library files or only the library that is used with your project into your work directory. embOS does in not rely on an IDE, but may be used without an IDE just as well, e.g. using batch files or a make utility.